10 Ways to Grow Patient Loyalty in Your Acupuncture Clinic

 8. Invite honesty

 It’s not always easy, but try to cut through the formalities and find out how your patient is really feeling.
-You’ll have to create the context for a kind of personal communication that allows your patient to express doubts and concerns.
-But your patient will be grateful.
+You’ll have to create the context for personal communication that allows your patient to express doubts and concerns.
+Your patient will most likely be grateful.

 9. Get on social media